StrawberryFrappe/SyncCompanion/artifacts/DEVELOPMENT_STATUS.md

 **How agents should use this file**
 - Coding agents should write actionable proposals and short implementation notes to the **Suggestions** section so humans can review and accept them.

+---

+## Suggestions

+### Low-Latency Game Input Hook

+**Context**: For future game integration, the current `incomingRaw$` stream is sufficient for UI display but introduces overhead (string conversion, widget rebuilds).
+For millisecond-level game input, consider adding a lightweight in-memory callback interface.

+**Proposal**:
+- Add a `registerRawCallback(void Function(List<int> bytes) callback)` method to `BluetoothService`.
+- Call the callback directly from the characteristic listener before any stream processing.
+- Decode the 12-byte IMU payload (6 × int16 little-endian) into floats using the scaling factors from the device code:
+  - Accelerometer (ax, ay, az): divide by 100.0
+  - Gyroscope (gx, gy, gz): divide by 10.0
+- This avoids UI rebuild overhead and provides raw sensor data at device sampling rate (~20Hz based on 50ms delay in device code).

+**Implementation Note**: Add callback registration/unregistration methods and invoke callback in the characteristic `lastValueStream.listen` handler before publishing to streams.
 - Agents must not edit the **Main TODO** section unless a human asks them to.

 ---